Litebox-Avenue/Dredge/README.md

 ## About The Project

 This project is used for the everyday developer that needs help with AutoLayout, Custom User Interface, and Animations.
-Dredge can be used by any level developer, regardless of skill level.
+PainlessUI can be used by any level developer, regardless of skill level.

-When I first thought of the name "Dredge", I came across the definition online.

-"Improving existing water features; reshaping land and water features to alter drainage, navigability.."

-When we look at the definition it relates to how we as developers constantly push and reshape are UI.
-Depending on are projects specific needs.
-We either want to make our application more user friendly or possibly just want to try for the best UI that is out there.

 Hope you enjoy the project!